porsche-design-system/porsche-design-system/packages/components/src/components/link/link.usage.md

 ##### Don’t:

 - Don’t use a Primary Link for all links on a page.
-- Don’t use a Multiline Link as it's recommended to keep the text label short and avoid multiline links.
+- Don’t use a multiline Link as it's recommended to keep the text label short and avoid multiline Links.
 - Don’t use a width that's too wide and makes the link difficult to read.

 ---